g33kidd/bracket/readme.md

 I'll be setting up some standards for this soon!
 Just find me on twitter if you want to help or submit a PR.
 It's open source, after all.
 #### Where do I find Documentation?
 This is coming really soon!

-## Roadmap (Planned things)
-Currently I only have a Quip document, but I will be moving all of this to a public trello board very very soon!